 All varieties submitted for testing are grown utilizing conventional chemical control for insect and weed pests.
-Each test plot consists of two rows of cotton 35 to 40 ft in length with a row spacing of 38 or 40".
+Each test plot consists of two rows of cotton 35 to 40 ft in length with a row spacing of 38" or 40".
 Each plot is analyzed statistically as a randomized complete block with four blocks or replications.

-Input management for trials is determined by cooperators at each location based on soil texture, soil test value, and scouting for pest pressures.
-However, seeding rate and physical seeding is controlled by the cotton variety testing coordinator.
-A list of agronomically important input management dates is presented in Appendix 1.
-Agronomic date information allows the user to take into account management practices at each location when evaluating yield.
+Management practices are determined and implemented by cooperators at each location based on soil texture, soil test value, and scouting for pest pressures.
+However, seeding rate and operation is controlled by the cotton variety testing coordinator.
+In addition, all locations are maintained free of lepidopteran insect pests in order to create parity among varieties with differing Bt technologies.

-All fiber parameters (lint percent, individual boll weight) as well as HVI fiber quality assessment are based upon a hand-picked 25 boll sample or a random grab sample from each replicated plot at each location.
+All fiber parameters such as lint percent as well as HVI fiber quality assessment are based upon a hand-picked 25 boll sample or a random grab sample from each replicated plot at each location.
 Samples from all locations are ginned on the same 10-saw Continental laboratory gin to determine gin turnout.
 Utilization of the same gin for all samples is important to not bias fiber quality across locations.
-High Volume Instrumentation analysis for fiber property determinations are conducted by the Fiber and Biopolymer Research Institute at Texas Tech University in Lubbock, TX.
+High Volume Instrumentation (HVI) analysis for fiber property determinations are conducted by the United States Department of Agriculture Classing Office in Memphis, TN.